Latest Blog Posts

 I recently attended the National Home Show in Toronto, Canada.
 As an organizer, I was looking for new and exciting ideas for organizing your home.
 Many people are choosing to live in small spaces.
 If your home is small then everything needs to have more than one function.

-There were many different companies with beds that folded into the wall, beds that are desks until they were moved into a position to be a bed,
+There were many different companies with beds that folded into the wall.
+Some beds are desks until they were moved into a position to be a bed,

 This dual purpose desk/bed is great for small rooms.